-WWE wrestler Muhammad Hassan may be the only wrestler to ever have his character killed off without the wrestler himself dying (at least before 2007 - see below), due to Executive Meddling on the part of the UPN network.
+WWE wrestler Muhammad Hassan is one of few wrestlers whose "character" was killed off without the wrestler himself dyingnote If you had seen it before, chances are it was in a very offbeat promotion like Fighting Opera HUSTLE or the Urban Wrestling Federation, due to Executive Meddling on the part of the UPN network.
 After UPN demanded he be removed, his next Pay-Per-View match saw him powerbombed through a metal stage by The Undertaker.
 Our last sight of him is him laying in a pool of his own blood, surrounded by twisted wreckage.

 Vince McMahon himself would later fall victim to this trope, as the 6-11-2007 episode of Monday Night Raw, which the chairman had dubbed "Mr. McMahon Appreciation Night", ended with a stricken, dejected Vince entering a limousine, which promptly exploded.
 (Perhaps, in a medium known for phony "firings" and "retirements", Vince felt he needed a more dramatic method of writing himself off of television).